ya-boris/2048-game/README.md

 # 2048 Game

-This game (2048) was built using React and TypeScript.
+This game (2048) was built using React.
 The unique part of this example is animations.

 Deployed live on http://2048-game-2a81ec.netlify.app.
 Check out!